 In this way, he’s turned the public on Batman’s “order” to try to break his belief system.
-When he says “everything burns” and that it’s about sending a message, his intention is to literally burn the town down trying to prove his point… he just starts with a pile of money first.
+When he says “everything burns” and that it’s about sending a message, he intends to burn the town down, trying to prove his point literally… he starts with a pile of money first.

 Check out the scene here: